EmergentSoftware/SQL-Server-Development-Assessment/README.md

 The CheckId column refers to the list below.
 You can also scroll to the right in the [sp_Develop](https://github.com/EmergentSoftware/SQL-Server-Assess/blob/master/sp_Develop.sql) 'Results' tab and look at the 'CheckId' column to see the number of the one you want to skip.

-You can also copy the TSQL script in the 'SkipCheckTSQL' column found in the 'Results' tab to insert that record into your skip check table.
+You can also copy the TSQL script in the 'SkipCheckTSQL' column found in the 'Results' tab to ```INSERT``` that record into your skip check table.

 Refer to the example checks below and each comment for its use.